CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 ## Transceiver Thermal Control

-To optimize transceiver thermal performance and maintain a cooler operating environment before reaching critical temperatures, you can change the fan algorithm by setting the target temperature setpoint for a single front port or a group of front ports.
+To optimize transceiver thermal performance and maintain a cooler operating environment before reaching critical temperatures, you can set the target temperature setpoint for a single front port or a group of front ports.

 The switch generates a syslog message if the target temperature setpoint is above the module advertised high temperature warning or below the module advertised low temperature warning.
-The maximum allowed cooling range is –30C from the module advertised high warning threshold.

 Setting the target temperature setpoint does not change the module EEPROM advertisement for high or low temperature warnings.
 The optical module continues reporting temperature alarms based on alarms or warning thresholds preprogrammed in the transceiver EEPROM.